MFA in Writing Resources

 Withdrawal

-Withdrawal for any reason from the College must be submitted in writing to writing@bennington.edu and to the Director.
+Requests for withdrawal from the College for any reason must be submitted in writing to writing@bennington.edu and to the Director.
 The effective date of withdrawal is the date on which this written notice is received.
 The enrollment fee is forfeit in the event of a withdrawal.

 Students receiving federal aid will have refunds calculated in accordance with federal refund policy.
 Details are available from the Financial Aid Office.